Top 20 Company Headshots Examples to Elevate Your Professional Image

 Why Choose On Location

 On location headshots NYC work best for large teams, hybrid schedules, and employer brand refreshes.
-Bringing 65 people to Times Square is possible but inefficient.
-Bringing our equipment to a DUMBO office with glass-walled meeting rooms is faster for everyone.
+Bringing many people to Times Square is possible but inefficient.
+Bringing equipment to an office with glass-walled meeting rooms is faster for everyone.

 Production Steps

-That DUMBO shoot happened this past spring.
+One recent shoot took place in a DUMBO office.
 A tech company needed consistent team headshots for a website redesign and a careers page refresh.
-We set up two stations in adjacent conference rooms:
+Two stations were set up in adjacent conference rooms:

 One with a portable studio backdrop for classic business portraits